Humvee: History

+Out of 61 companies that showed interest in the contract, five companies submitted proposals before the deadline in April 1981.
+In July 1981, the Army awarded contracts to three companies—AM General, Chrysler Corporation, and Teledyne Continental—to build eleven HMMWV prototypes each.
+The vehicles (six weapon carriers and five utility vehicles) were delivered by May 1982.

+The Teledyne HMMWV was based on the rear-engined XR311 Cheetah.
+Chrysler's HMMWV was based on the Expanded Mobility Truck.
+Chrysler Defense was sold mid-competition to General Dynamics Land Systems.
+The AM General HMMWV was developed as a private venture to meet the HMMWV requirement.
+The first prototype (a weapons carrier variant) was completed in August 1980 and sent to the Nevada Automotive Test Center for testing.
+AM General nicknamed the prototypes it delivered for the Army competition "Hummer," which AM General had the foresight to trademark.

-The three companies were chosen to design and build eleven HMMWV prototypes; the vehicles were subjected to over 600,000 miles in trials which included off-road courses in desert and arctic conditions.
-AM General was awarded an initial contract in 1983 for 2,334 vehicles, the first batch of a five-year contract that would see 55,000 vehicles delivered to the U.S. military, including 39,000 vehicles for the Army; 72,000 vehicles had been delivered to the U.S. and foreign customers by the Persian Gulf War of 1991, and 100,000 had been delivered by the Humvee's 10th anniversary in 1995.
+The vehicles underwent testing at Aberdeen Proving Ground, Maryland and Yuma, Arizona.
+The vehicles were subjected to over 600,000 miles in trials which included off-road courses in desert and arctic conditions.
+On March 22, 1983, AM General was awarded the contract.
+The vehicle's durability and light weight were factors that led to its selection.
+AM General was awarded an initial contract for 2,334 vehicles, the first batch of a five-year contract that would see 55,000 vehicles delivered to the U.S. military, including 39,000 vehicles for the Army.
+72,000 vehicles had been delivered to the U.S. and foreign customers by the Persian Gulf War of 1991, and 100,000 had been delivered by the Humvee's 10th anniversary in 1995.
 Ft.
 Lewis, Washington, and the 2nd Battalion, 47th Infantry, 9th Infantry Division was the testing unit to employ HMMWV in the new concept of a motorized division.
-Yakima Training Center in Yakima, Washington, was the main testing grounds for HMMWVs from 1985 through December 1991, when the motorized concept was abandoned and the division inactivated.
+Yakima Training Center, Washington, was the main testing grounds for HMMWVs from 1985 through December 1991, when the motorized concept was abandoned and the division inactivated.

+In June 1983, a Pentagon report noted the vehicle's "very low" reliability, averaging 370 miles between failures.

+In August 1989, AM General was awarded a $1 billion contract from the Army to produce 33,000 HMMWVs.